SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Which takes us to, **why we should push hard for inclusivity**:

-When you see 240ish people on the recruitments group, you might be intimidated by how to run such a massive club (the way we were).
+When you see 240ish people on the recruitments group, you might be intimidated by how to run such a massive club.
+Early on in recruitments, we had thought, "How are we going to run the club if all of them join?!"
  However, the pattern I've seen across the years is that 20% of people don't even show up for round 1 and 50% of people don't show up for round 3.
 And even among those who get recruited, 80% of people stop coming to sessions by the time second year begins.